tripatheea/MODProducer/README.md

 python download.py ../file_paths/Jet/remote/CMS_Run2010B_Jet_AOD_Apr21ReReco-v1_0000_file_index.txt  /media/sf_virtual_machine/CMS/
 ```

 ## Workflow

 - The first step is to download ROOT files from the CMS server.
-We do this using the Python script `utilities/download.py`
+We do this using the Python script `utilities/download.py`.
+This script takes two arguments; path to a file which contains a list of link to files to download (one link per line) and, a destination path to write the files to.
+For a sample file that contains links to file, see `./file_paths/Jet/small_list.txt`.
+Note that these files each are ~1 GB so unless you have a lot of storage available, use a file that contains only a handful of files to download.

+`python ./utilities/download.py ./file_paths/Jet/small_list.txt ~/root_files`

 -